Beyond the classroom, Downlanders can choose from a range of interest-based activities to complement their academic studies.

 DIVAS activities are available all year.
 However, students are not required to commit to the season; girls are encouraged to attend any and all activities that interest them.

-One event which remains a highlight for the year is the Slumber Party which will run in Term 4.
+An event which remains a highlight for the year is the Slumber Party which will run in Term 4.
 This event attracts more than 120 girls and is a wonderful way for the DIVAS year to end.

 Nothing specific required